Thewm/LatteMacchiato/README.md

 # LatteMacchiato [☕](https://en.wikipedia.org/wiki/Latte_macchiato)

-### My 8 Favorites VSCode Extensions For Web Developers
+### My 8 Favorites VSCode Extensions For Web Developing

 ***
 It has always been hard for us to choose the best and the best for us. *I am a man too!*